Demand Forecasting

 Frequently asked questions about Demand Forecasting

-Why is demand forecasting important?
+Q: Why is demand forecasting important?

-What factors influence demand forecasting?
+Q: What factors influence demand forecasting?

-How often should demand forecasting be done?
+Q: How often should demand forecasting be updated?

-What methods are used in demand forecasting?
+Q: What methods are used in demand forecasting?

-How does technology improve demand forecasting?
+Q: How does technology improve demand forecasting?

-What is the difference between demand forecasting and sales forecasting?
+Q: What’s the difference between demand forecasting and sales forecasting?

 References: